roeszler/reabook/README.md

 </details>

-### 2.3 Project Management
+## 4. Project Management
 Continuing to promote the Agile framework of software development, where possible I implemented the following during completion of each [user story](https://github.com/roeszler/reabook/issues):
-### Story Point Estimation
+### 4.1 Story Point Estimation
 Difficult to estimate with current level of experience, focused on the amount of work done posthumously in most cases.
 This was primarily due to the errors that came with each development iteration and the relative simple or solutions to solve the problem.

-One such instance was the inclusion of a django dropdown as part of the booking process.
+One such instance was the inclusion of a bootstrap dropdown as part of the booking process.
 This was aimed to sequentially lead the user booking a viewing appointment to the next step.

-The combined front end JavaScrip and backend Python solution to achieve the sequential update and display of the data entered became too large for the story points I had assigned to the task.
+The combined front end JavaScrip and backend Python solution to achieve the sequential update and display of the data entered became out of scope for the project and story points I had allocated to the task.

-In this way I refactored the code to provide a more basic, consistent user experience that was achievable in the timeframe.
+As part of the [agile manifesto](https://agilemanifesto.org/) approach (responding to change over following a plan) the code was refactored to provide a more basic, consistent user experience that was achievable in the time-frame.

-### Team Velocity
+### 4.2 Team Velocity
 Considers an average amount of story points the development 'team' can manage to finish in one iteration of a particular length.

-In the development of the ReaBook project, focus was placed on gathering experience and testing hypotheses in my journey as a student.
-In light of the additional time this takes and value to the overall project or future projects at this point in time, Team Velocity has not been calculated for a single student developer.
+As this is an average measure, and focus the ReaBook project was placed on gathering experience and testing hypotheses in my journey as a student, Team Velocity has not been calculated for a single student developer.

-### MoSCow Prioritization
+### 4.3 MoSCow Prioritization
-This technique was invaluable to each stage of the development process.
-The looping approach of Agile development and continuous revision throughout each sprint, I employed MoSCow with great effect.
+This technique was invaluable to each stage of the development process with the looping approach of Agile development and continuous revision throughout each sprint.

 Each task was reviewed and re-reviewed considering where it's importance lies:
 * Must Have - non negotiable (core, legal, security)
 * Should Have - if work around available, not vital.
 Add significant value.
 (Performance improvements, minor defects fixes, new functionality).
 * Could Have - delivered in their entirety in a best-case scenario.
 When a problem occurs and the deadline is at risk, one or more “could-have” items are dropped.
 * Won’t Have - Agile team has agreed that the PBI wouldn’t be delivered.
 Possible reschedule to later iterations?
 Recorded to manage expectations always.

-The culmination of the MoSCow prioritization process can be seen in those with an [on hold](https://github.com/roeszler/reabook/labels/on%20hold), [wontfix](https://github.com/roeszler/reabook/labels/wontfix) or [future release](https://github.com/roeszler/reabook/labels/future%20release) tag respectively.
+The culmination of the MoSCow prioritization process can be seen in those with an [on hold](https://github.com/roeszler/reabook/labels/on%20hold), [wontfix](https://github.com/roeszler/reabook/labels/wontfix) or [future release](https://github.com/roeszler/reabook/labels/future%20release) tags respectively.

-### Information Radiator(s)
+### 4.4 Information Radiator(s)
 As real-time, informative and straightforward work status display, a magnetic whiteboard with post-it notes was used to clarify current tasks and manage development time.

 Common contents included: